UserNotFoundXEption/Brainfuck-Calculator/README.md

 As a form of challenge, I made a simple calculator in brainfuck.
 In order to do so, I had to write and carefully describe each function and then put these pieces together.

-To run it correctly, use this interpreter: https://github.com/MohammedRashad/Brainfuck-Interpreter
+To run it correctly, use interpreter with 2-side/wrapping vector and larger cells.